shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/README.md

     * Please note `TRUE` or `FALSE` if the sample data is human or not, so the correct gene set is located and used.
   * User Provided Gene Set
     * `GeneSet_file.u.gmt` - user provided .gmt file
-    * `GeneSet_file.u.gs` - user provided geneset file, format described in the "Required Files" section.
+    * `GeneSet_file.u.gs` - user provided geneset file, format described in the [Required Files](https://github.com/shawlab-moffitt/RShinyAnalysisGenerator/blob/main/README.md#required-files) section.
       * Please note `TRUE` or `FALSE` in `header.gs` if there is a header in the gene set file.